developer-onizuka/nvidia-docker_VirtualMachine2/README.md

 ```

 # 10. SSH forwarding
-If you are using CentOS, then you might use docker instead of podman:
-Podman is not good at using HAproxy container.
+If you are using CentOS, then you might find podman instead of docker.
+But Podman is not good at using HAproxy container.
 I hate Podman...
+I always remove it soon.
 ```
 $ sudo yum -y remove podman
 $ sudo dnf install -y docker-ce docker-ce-cli containerd.io --allowerasing